Frequently Asked Questions

 Project Overview and Goals

-Goal: To create a NestJS application with an API endpoint that accepts a phone number and message body, then uses the Sinch API to send an SMS message to that number.
+Goal: Create a NestJS application with an API endpoint that accepts a phone number and message body, then uses the Sinch API to send an SMS message to that number.

-Problem Solved: Provides a structured, reusable, and secure way to integrate transactional or notification-based SMS messaging into Node.js applications built with the NestJS framework.
+Problem Solved: Integrate transactional or notification-based SMS messaging into your Node.js applications with a structured, reusable, and secure approach using the NestJS framework.

 Technologies Used: